Learn · Profit & margin

 By Marcus Brandt · Head of Seller Accounting

-Updated June 26, 2026
+Updated July 30, 2026

 Profit margin is net profit expressed as a percentage of revenue.
 On Amazon the trap is forgetting how many costs sit between the sale price and what you keep: product cost, the referral fee, FBA fulfillment, storage, returns, and PPC all come out before profit.
 Calculate margin by stripping every one of those out, then dividing what's left by revenue.
+Below you'll find the formula, a worked example with real arithmetic, where each input actually lives in Seller Central, and the mistakes that make sellers think they're more profitable than they are.

 The profit margin formula